 Hoses should rise continuously from their low point at the heater to the engine so that air will rise naturally from the heater to the engine.
 If trapped air is able to rise to the heater, then an air bleed petcock must be installed at the higher fitting on the heater for bleeding air while filling the system.
+NOTE: An air bleed petcock is located on the engine's heat exchanger and on the thermostat housing.
+Open these petcocks when filling the engine's coolant system to allow air to escape.
+Close both tightly after all the air is removed.

 NOTE: If any portion of the heating circuit rises above the engine's closed cooling system pressure cap, then a pressurized (aluminum) remote expansion tank (Kit #024177) must be installed in the circuit to become the highest point.
 Tee the remote expansion tank into the heater circuit, choosing the higher of the two connections for the return.
-Tee at the heater, and plumb a single line up to the tank's location and the other back to the engine's return.
+Tee at the heater, and plumb a single line up to the tanks location and the other back to the engine's return.
 Install the remote expansion tank in a convenient location so the fresh water coolant level can easily be checked.
 The remote expansion tank will now serve as a check and system fill point.
 The plastic coolant recovery tank is not used when the remote expansion tank kit is installed, since this tank serves the same function.